 You can use EC2 tags for many things.
 They can help you group instances in the AWS console, run cost reports based on tags, set up AWS permissions based on the tags, and much more.
 Some users use them to tag resources by environment and type and then use that to run appropriate server updates on the right instances.

-How Users Are Load Testing with AWS Instance Tagging
+How Users Are Using AWS Instance Tagging

 Antonio Gomes Rodrigues of SeLoger, and author of the new book Master Apache JMeter From load testing to DevOps, explains they benefit from using tags for load testing: